methanoliver/awesome-renpy/README.md

 + [Filmmusic](https://filmmusic.io/)
 + [Free Stock Music](https://www.free-stock-music.com/)
 + [Shadertoy](https://www.shadertoy.com/) - Lots of publicly available GLSL shader code.
 Adapting it to RenPy remains on you, however.
++ [The Spriters Resource](https://www.spriters-resource.com/) - A massive library of sprites, including visual novel sprites, ripped from published titles.
+While not legal to use per se, invaluable when making a fan-game.

 #### Fonts